mkrisher/mkrisher/README.md

 problems are due to a lack of proper planning and setting expectations.

 ### Bio:
-In my current role as Director of Engineering at Blue Lava, I’ve had the opportunity to help define our roadmap, strategize on hiring, introduce tools like story mapping and feature planning, work directly with customers on feature requests, and implement automation that enabled my teammates to deliver more efficiently.
+In my current role as Director of Engineering at Blue Lava (now Zyston), I’ve had the opportunity to help define our roadmap, strategize on hiring, introduce tools like story mapping and feature planning, work directly with customers on feature requests, and implement automation that enabled my teammates to deliver more efficiently.